-Push the left control lever forward and pull the right control lever backward to rotate the trowel clockwise on approximately a center axis.
+Push the left control lever forward and pull the right control lever backward and the trowel will rotate clockwise on approximately a center axis.
 Pull the left control lever backward and push the right control lever forward and the trowel will rotate counterclockwise.
-See Table 5 for a complete description of the control levers' directional positioning.
+See Table 5 for a complete description on the control levers directional positioning.